Angel Heart (Bonnie Tyler album)

 Angel Heart is the ninth album by Welsh singer Bonnie Tyler released in 1992.
 It is the second of three albums Tyler released with Hansa Records, succeeding Bitterblue and preceding Silhouette in Red, achieving European success and spawning two hits, "Fools Lullaby" and "Call Me".

-The majority of tracks were written by Tyler's producer, Dieter Bohlen.
+The majority of the tracks were written by Tyler's producer, Dieter Bohlen.
 Tyler duetted with Frankie Miller on "Save Your Love", the first time Tyler has duetted with Miller since 1983 on her album Faster Than the Speed of Night.

 Critical reception

 Charlotte Dillon of AllMusic described Angel Heart as "album to add to any rock collection" featuring "a pleasing mixture of ballads and upbeat pop".